binarytrails/ring-for-the-web/Server/Cpp/README.md

 - [Header-only](https://en.wikipedia.org/wiki/Header-only)

+# Considerations

 ## Restbed

 Not compatible for reselling without fees.

 ## Crow

+Not maintained but boost may be replaced with native async.

 Microframework for Web, inspired by Python Flask.
 See the [debate](https://news.ycombinator.com/item?id=8002604) on its usability / performance.